UPPMAX/naiss_intro_python/docs/sessions/working_with_python_scripts.md

 that run (interpreted) code are called 'scripts'.

-In this session, we practice to create and run some simple Python scripts, now -unlike the previous chapter- without new theory.
+In this session, we practice to create and run some simple Python scripts, now&mdash;unlike the previous chapter&mdash;without new theory.

 ```mermaid
 flowchart TD